 Princeton University is committed to creating and maintaining an educational, working, and living environment free from discrimination and harassment based on a protected characteristic.
 Princeton University’s Policy on Discrimination and/or Harassment prohibits such discrimination and harassment and applies to all members of the University community.

-When the University becomes aware through the submission of a complaint that a member of the University community may have been subjected to or affected by discriminatory and/or harassing behavior based on a protected characteristic, the University will take prompt action.
-The vice provost for institutional equity and diversity in the Office of the Provost will conduct an initial assessment of the information provided in the complaint to consider whether the alleged conduct, if substantiated by a preponderance of the evidence, would constitute prohibited conduct under the University’s Policy on Discrimination and/or Harassment.
+When the University becomes aware of a complaint that a member of the University community may have been subjected to or affected by discriminatory and/or harassing behavior based on a protected characteristic, the University will take prompt action.
+The vice provost for institutional equity and diversity in the Office of the Provost will conduct an initial assessment of the information provided in the complaint to consider whether the alleged conduct, if substantiated by a preponderance of the evidence, could constitute prohibited conduct under the University’s Policy on Discrimination and/or Harassment.
 If so, the vice provost for institutional equity and diversity may determine that the complaint may proceed to investigation.
 Complaints against undergraduate students only or graduate students only would be referred to the Office of the Dean of Undergraduate Students or the Office of the Dean of the Graduate School, respectively, for investigation.
 If the alleged conduct involves faculty members or staff, the matter would be referred to the University’s Investigations Unit for investigation.
 If it is determined after investigation that a violation of University policy has occurred, appropriate action will be taken to stop the discrimination and/or harassment.
 The action taken by the University, including any remedial measures, will depend on the particular facts and circumstances involved.

 Protected characteristics are those personal traits, characteristics, and/or beliefs that are defined by applicable law as protected from discrimination and/or harassment.
-They include race, creed, color, sex, gender identity or expression, pregnancy, age, national origin, ancestry, religion, physical or mental disability, genetic information, veteran status, marital or domestic partnership status, affectional or sexual orientation, and/or other characteristics protected by applicable law.
+They include race, creed, color, sex, gender identity or expression, pregnancy/childbirth, age, national origin, ancestry, religion, physical or mental disability, genetic information, veteran status, marital or domestic partnership status, affectional or sexual orientation, and/or other characteristics protected by applicable law.

 Discrimination is adverse treatment of an individual based on a protected characteristic, rather than individual merit.
 Examples of conduct that can constitute discrimination if based on an individual’s protected characteristic include but are not limited to: